 That said, our hardware recommendations are as follows:

-We support virtually all modern versions of Microsoft Windows, Mac OS X, and linux for internet access and printing, but our exam software requires the use of either Mac OS or Microsoft Windows (sorry, no linux).
+We support virtually all modern versions of Microsoft Windows, Mac OS X, and linux for internet access and printing, but our exam software requires the use of either Mac OS or Microsoft Windows (sorry, no linux, iOS, Android, or Windows RT).

 Applications/Suites that are typically used here include: